Holt Renfrew

-Holt, Renfrew & Co., Limited (doing business as Holt Renfrew and known colloquially as Holt's) is a Canadian luxury department store chain founded in 1837 by William S. Henderson.
-It has been owned by the Weston family since 1986, and was previously affiliated with the department stores Selfridges, Brown Thomas, and de Bijenkorf until the Weston family divested of the Selfridges Group in 2022.
+Holt, Renfrew & Co., Limited (doing business as Holt Renfrew and colloquially Holt's) is a Canadian luxury department store chain founded in 1837 by William S. Henderson.
+The original William Ashton & Co. store in Quebec City, Lower Canada (now Quebec) operated as a fur shop.
+The company serviced the greater North American and European markets with its mail order catalog beginning in the late 1800s, and was appointed Furriers in Ordinary to several members of the British royal family from 1886 to 1921.

-The chain is comparable to the American department stores Nordstrom, Saks Fifth Avenue and Neiman Marcus.
+The present-day Holt Renfrew name comes from the additions of business partner George Richard Renfrew in 1862, and company president John Henderson Holt in 1900.
+The company became a full-line retailer with the opening of the multi-level Sherbrooke Street store in Montreal in 1937.
+It was acquired by Wittington Investments (owned by the Weston family) in 1986, and was affiliated with the European department stores Selfridges, Brown Thomas, and de Bijenkorf until the Weston family divested of the Selfridges Group in 2022.
+As of 2024, Holt Renfrew operates six department stores in four Canadian provinces, including the flagship store at the Holt Renfrew Centre on Bloor Street West in Toronto and the former Ogilvy store (now Holt Renfrew Ogilvy) on Saint Catherine Street in Montreal.

-Once "Furriers in Ordinary" to Queen Victoria, the chain was founded as a fur shop in Quebec City.
+Holt Renfrew and Simons, both founded in the 1800s in Quebec City, are the only Canadian department stores operating as of June 2025.
+Holt Renfrew is comparable to American department stores Nordstrom, Neiman Marcus and Saks Fifth Avenue.

-History
+19th century history

 In 1837, William S. Henderson, an Irish-born merchant, bought his partners' interest in their Quebec City fur shop and went into business for himself, thereby marking the traditional founding date of Holt Renfrew.
 Three years earlier, Henderson had arrived by ship from Londonderry with a load of hats and caps.
 The merchandise sold well and other overseas crossings followed.
 Eventually, Henderson set up shop at Quebec under the name William Ashton & Co.
 An early company advertisement noted a line of wholesale and retail garments and accessories that included Ladies' fur muffs, boas and tippets, in addition to Buffalo Robes and Bear skins, procured as well as "manufactured on this premises."
 By 1847, the store, then renamed William S. Henderson & Co., had established itself at 12 Buade Street.
 Eventually the store moved to larger premises at 35 Buade where it remained for many years.
 Over the decades that followed, the store's ownership changed hands, as various partners came and went, and the firm's name underwent revision.
 W.S.
 Henderson eventually sold the store to his brother John, a Montreal businessman, and it became John Henderson & Co.
 In 1862, with the addition of business partner George Richard Renfrew, the store's name changed to Henderson, Renfrew and Company.
 By the time of Confederation, in 1867, Henderson had retired and Renfrew and V.H.
 Marcou, whom Henderson had sent to Quebec to manage the business, had become the new principals, with the firm renamed Renfrew & Marcou.